suprsend/suprsend-node-sdk/README.md

 ### Add file attachments (in email)

 To add one or more attachments to a notification (viz.
-Email), call `wf_instance.add_attachment()` for each file with local-path.
-Ensure that file_path is proper, otherwise it will raise FileNotFoundError.
+Email), call `wf_instance.add_attachment()` for each file with local-path or attachment url.
+Ensure that file_path is proper, otherwise it will raise error.

 ```javascript
 const {Suprsend, WorkflowTriggerRequest} = require("@suprsend/node-sdk");